Leody Taveras Player Props: Rangers vs. Orioles

 Leody Taveras At The Plate

-- Taveras has eight doubles, a triple, a home run and 12 walks while hitting .304.
+- Taveras is hitting .310 with eight doubles, a triple, two home runs and 13 walks.

-- Taveras is batting .412 during his last games and is on a five-game hitting streak.

-- In 66.7% of his 36 games this season, Taveras has picked up at least one hit.
-He's also had nine multi-hit games.
+- Taveras will look to extend his six-game hitting streak.
+He's batting .444 with one homer over the course of his last outings.

-- Taveras has driven home a run in 10 games this year (27.8%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on two occasions..
+- Taveras has driven home a run in 11 games this year (29.7%), including more than one RBI in 13.5% of his games and producing three or more of his team's runs on three occasions..

-- In 44.4% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (11.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.